Tips For a Stronger Password

-- Avoid using personal information -- such as a pet's name, an important date, a favorite ice cream, etc. -- in any part of your password or phrase.
+- Avoid using personal information -- such as your name or username, a pet's name, an important date, a favorite ice cream, etc. -- in any part of your password or phrase.

 - Longer is better, but don't just stick an extra digit or punctuation mark on the end.
 Instead, add another word to your pass phrase!
 Given what modern computers are capable of in the hands of the bad guys, you should aim for 15 characters or more.